 As an international standard, working group participants come from around the world and include people with diverse cognition.
 Online meetings replaced the face to face workshops during the COVID pandemic.

 The article, published in Design for All India Newsletter, provides more detail about how the group works.
 It’s Article 2 in the October 2021 edition.
-The online Newsletter is produced in Verdana Bold and is fully justified.
-It also includes a lot of Italicised text.
+The online Newsletter is produced in Verdana Bold and is fully justified and also includes a lot of Italicised text.
 This is not a universally designed publication.

 You can directly download the article titled, Universal design informs cognitive accessibility standards.